miman/backstage-test/README.md

-# Backstage Weather Proxy Demo
+# Backstage Test

+This project is used to test configuration in backstage using a dummy application.

-This project demonstrates a simple Node.js "Weather Proxy" application integrated with a local instance of [Spotify Backstage](https://backstage.io).
+1. It deploys a local instance of [Backstage](https://backstage.io).
+2. It registers a component in the catalog (weather-proxy).
+3. It registers an API in the catalog.
+4. It registers a resource in the catalog.
+5. It registers a system in the catalog.
+6. It registers a group in the catalog.
+7. It registers a domain in the catalog.

 ## Prerequisites